Forms and Actions

 cargo add [email protected] --features derive

-Update crates/web-server/src/new_user.rs and add validation.
+Update crates/web-server/src/root.rs and add validation.

 use serde::Deserialize;